nicky-nym/nicky-nym.github.io/pages/cities.md

   * **Some aspects of a city scale linearly.**
     * If a city doubles in population size, many measurable characteristics of the city, such as the number of businesses, also double in size.
-Around the world, from small towns to big cities, regardless of the size of city, there's always about one business establishment per 22 people, and an average of about 8 employees for each establishment.
+Around the world, from small towns to big cities, regardless of the size of city, there's always about one business establishment per 22 people, and an average of about 8 employees for each establishment.[^scale]

   * **Some aspects of a city scale sub-linearly.**
     * There are often economies of scale in the infrastructure of big cities (or at least, economies of density).